simharuk2021/lotteryapplication/README.md

 ## Pytest

 ## Test Base
-Pytest essentially allowed a test application to be created which ran through all of the build steps including creating the database, tables and then adding in test data.

-## Test Views

-These tests passed if executing the route functions resulted in success response codes and the asserted data from the rendered html template ( i.e. the home route had a 200 response code and the word "Music" was rendered in the home template.
+Pytest essentially allowed a for each of the four services to be tested.

 ## Test Data

-These tests passed if executing adding data from the form to the route resulted in success response codes and the asserted data from the rendered html template
+These tests passed if executing adding mock data to the routes and asserting the correct outcomes and response codes based on the data sent.

 The tests, when run would result in output to the terminal as below